 What Parenting an Autistic Child is Like

 There is no one cause of autism.
 Genetics is one of the most well-known factors.
-Research contributes several factors such as environmental and infection as possible reasons for some cases of autism.
+The research contributes several factors, such as environmental and infection, as possible reasons for some cases of autism.

-As you learn about autism, you may wonder what it is like to parent an autistic child.
+As you learn about autism, you may wonder what it is like parenting an autistic child.
 Let’s take some time to talk about that right now.

 When Do Doctors Usually Diagnose Autism?

 Autism is a lifelong diagnosis that is most commonly diagnosed during early childhood.
 However, a later diagnosis can occur at any age or stage of life.
 Being a spectrum, the severity of how autism affects each individual varies.
-There are three different levels of autism, and one individual can receive a diagnosis of two separate levels
+There are three levels of autism, and one individual can receive a diagnosis of two different levels.

 At those times, professional guardianship must take place.
 The court system can appoint a professional guardian.
 Such a guardian might be a parent or an adult who runs a facility equipped to house and care for autistic individuals.

-If you’re an autistic child’s parent and will turn them over to a professional guardian once they reach adulthood, you need to make sure that they’re not going to abuse their charge.
-Professional guardian abuse cases do occur, and when they do, that can be awful for the individuals who the guardians are mistreating.
+If you’re an autistic child’s parent and turn them over to a professional guardian once they reach adulthood, you need to ensure they will not abuse their charge.
+Professional guardian abuse cases do occur, and when they do, that cannot be very good for the individuals the guardians are mistreating.

 An Invisible Disability

 Autism is often referred to as an invisible disability.
-There is no one look to autism, and the symptoms of autism affect how the individual interacts with the world around them.
+There, one looks to autism, and the symptoms of autism affect how the vidual interacts with the world around them.
 While you may not be able to see their disability, it does not mean it does not exist.